 Applicants will be expected to participate in all elements of the programme listed below.
 This includes events before and after the week of the US Summer School.

-- Friday, 29 September 2017 (London): SAT Subject Test Workshops & USA College Day/ Advisor Training Seminar for one of your school representatives
+- Friday, 28 September 2018 (London): SAT Subject Test Workshops & USA College Day/ Adviser Training Conference for one of your school representatives

 Other Dates for Your Diary

 - September-October 2018- ACT Test Dates (dates TBC, for students retaking the test after June only)

 - 1 November 2018 – US university application deadline (early)